 - packed Office’s complexity behind a minimal user interface.

 One strand running through these updates is a fresh emphasis on design.
-Microsoft’s new wave products look great.
+Whatever else you might say about them, Microsoft’s new 2012 products look great.

 After years of trailing Apple in innovation and coolness, Microsoft has poured resources into design and creativity.
-It paid off hugely.
+It has paid off.

 There’s a distinct, coherent look across all the range, with crisp minimalism and bright colour blocks.